-Emily’s work as Southeast Regional Director revolves around building momentum within local communities and garnering congressional support to ensure our national parks become a national priority.
+Emily’s work as Southeast Regional Director revolved around building momentum within local communities and garnering congressional support to ensure our national parks become a national priority.

-Emily Jones has worked for NPCA since 2003.
-Emily works to protect our National Seashores and historic forts on the southern Atlantic Coast, and Buffalo National River in northwest Arkansas.
-Emily has worked on NPCA’s Civil War Sesquicentennial Campaign, and the National Park Centennial Campaign, and pitches in where ever necessary to mobilize NPCA members and advocates in the southeast to reach out to their members of Congress and the media in defense of our national parks.
-Most recently, Emily’s national park defense work has included educating national park advocates on the impacts of industrialized animal agriculture on national park waters, working with allies in Georgia to ascertain the impacts of a proposed spaceport on the wilderness experience and wildlife at Cumberland Island National Seashore, and opposing the take (death) of marine mammals by seismic blasting for oil reserves off the Atlantic Coast at Cape Hatteras and Cape Lookout National Seashore.
+Emily Jones worked for NPCA from 2003 until her retirement in 2024.
+Emily worked to protect our National Seashores and historic forts on the southern Atlantic Coast, and Buffalo National River in northwest Arkansas.
+Emily worked on NPCA’s Civil War Sesquicentennial Campaign, and the National Park Centennial Campaign, and pitched in wherever necessary to mobilize NPCA members and advocates in the southeast to reach out to their members of Congress and the media in defense of our national parks.
+Most recently, Emily’s national park defense work included educating national park advocates on the impacts of industrialized animal agriculture on national park waters, working with allies in Georgia to ascertain the impacts of a proposed spaceport on the wilderness experience and wildlife at Cumberland Island National Seashore, and opposing the take (death) of marine mammals by seismic blasting for oil reserves off the Atlantic Coast at Cape Hatteras and Cape Lookout National Seashore.

 Articles by Emily Jones